Mujeres de negro: Plot

-In the rich coastal town of Encino Blanco, three married couples spend the weekend at Coral Beach while their husbands go on their already traditional fishing trip on a yacht.
-Not far from the pier, the yacht suddenly explodes.
+In the coastal town of Encino Blanco, three married couples spend the weekend at Coral Beach while their husbands go on a fishing trip on a yacht.
+Not far from the pier, the yacht explodes.
 Only chips remain on the surface.
-In seconds they lost their husbands, and they have to go on with their lives without them ... just as they planned.
+The women have to go on with their lives without their husbands, as they had planned.

 Vanessa, Jackie and Katia have had very comfortable lives and their marriages before the others are almost perfect, but in reality the women are extremely unhappy because of their husbands.

 Julio, Vanessa's husband, has gotten into shady deals that endanger the lives of Vanessa and Diego, his nine-year-old son.
 Jackie's husband, Lorenzo, is controlling, and humiliates and beats her without allowing her to have a life of her own.
 Nicolás, Katia's husband, has been in depression for years, with several suicide attempts, breaking his wife's dreams of having a family.

 After the "accident", the widows, who were thought to have a normal, quiet lives find their lives transformed into a whirlwind of emotions and imbalance, as the police discover a bomb caused the yacht explosion.
 Now the police must find the culprit.
 The three women get into a world in which their lives are always in danger and where the economic interests of laboratories harass them.